unreal4u/pid/README.md

 Composer
 ----------

-This class has support for Composer install.
+This class has support for (preferably) Composer install.
 Just add the following section to your composer.json with:

 <pre>
 {